-We are very proud of students and staff in the Shawnee Mission School District who continue to demonstrate we are #SMSDStrong.
-Here are a few recent highlights from our school communities.
+The Shawnee Mission School District is proud of students and staff who, through hard work and dedication, continue to demonstrate we are #KeepingSMSDStrong.
+Here are just a few recent highlights from our school communities.

 There are multiple ways you can stay up-to-date on all of the news highlighting students and staff members in the Shawnee Mission School District.
 Follow us on Facebook, Twitter, and YouTube, or watch for stories posted under “recent news” on www.smsd.org.

 Do you have a great Shawnee Mission School District news tip?
 Let us know at firstname.lastname@example.org.